Frequently Asked Questions

 No. The Measure BH Resolution contains several provisions clearly stating that Measure BH funds can only be used for the items expressly set forth in the Ballot Proposition, which does not include litigation with Metro.
 As examples, the Resolution states that the Measure BH bonds "shall be issued and sold for the purpose of raising money for the projects described in Exhibits “A” and “B” hereto." and "shall be used only for the purposes set forth in the ballot measure and not for any other purpose."
 Click here to view the complete Resolution.

-The amount of the funding for the parking structure is substantial for several reasons.
-First, since the location of the parking structure is not yet determined, the cost of the parking structure has been estimated based on the most expensive location to build it in order to ensure that there are sufficient funds.
-Second, the $85 million figure represents the additional costs to implement a state-mandated methane mitigation system, and removal of contaminated soil from abandoned oil wells.
-Third, significant cost escalations are built in to this budget.
-Since the parking structure is not going to be built immediately, 20% per year construction cost increases are built into the budget.
+There has been no final decision about the location of the new parking at Beverly Hills High School.
+As to the amount of funding for the parking, it is substantial for several reasons.
+First, since the location of the parking structure is not yet determined, the cost of the parking structure has been estimated based on the most expensive possible location to ensure that there are sufficient funds.
+Second, since the funding for the parking is based on a “worst-case” scenario, it includes the additional costs required to implement methane mitigation system and the removal of contaminated soil from abandoned oil wells.
+Third, significant cost escalations are built into the budget.
+Since the parking structure is not going to be immediately built, 20% per year construction cost increases are built into the budget.
 This is all to ensure that there are sufficient funds to complete the project.
-If the project costs less than $85 million, there would be savings.
-Nothing in Measure BH obligates the District to spend all of this money if there is a way to build the parking structure for less.
+If the project costs less than the worst-case projections, there will be savings.
+Nothing in Measure BH obligates the District to spend all of the budgeted money, if there is a way to build the parking structure for less.

-Measure BH will not prevent Metro from tunneling under the High School.
+As to the Metro litigation, Measure BH will not prevent Metro from tunneling under the High School.
 Metro’s current plan is to tunnel under the middle of the High School.
 Previously, the District submitted plans into the Division of the State Architect (DSA) for the parking lot to be built in this location.
 As a result of the current litigation between the District and Metro, DSA put a hold on the plans until the location of the tunnel is decided.
 Regardless of the outcome of the litigation, parking will have to be located somewhere on campus.
-Therefore, it will most likely be built either under the football field, under the center of the High School where Metro is currently planning to place it, or under the front lawn.
-Measure BH does not specify where the future location of the parking structure should be.
-Thus, while Measure BH would provide funds for the parking structure, it does not specify the location of the parking structure and will not impact the location of the subway tunnel.
+Therefore, it will most likely be built either under the football field, under the center of the High School where Metro is currently planning to place it, or on or under the front lawn.
+While Measure BH would provide funds for the parking structure, it does not specify the location of the parking structure and will, therefore, not impact the location of the subway tunnel.